marktennyson/chalice-mail/README.md

     msg.add_recipient("aniketsarkar@yahoo.com")
     msg.plain = "This is the email body."
     """
-    use the 'add_attachments()' function to add the attachments with the message instance. don't forget to put the attachments on the attachments folder.
+    Use the 'add_attachments()' function to add the attachments with the message instance.
+Don't forget to put the attachments on the attachments folder.
-        'add_attachments()' function basically takes list or str data type as argument. if you want to add only one attachment just pass the attachment name. if you want to add more than one attachments use a list.
+        'add_attachments()' function basically takes list or str data type as argument.
+If you want to add only one attachment just pass the attachment name.
+If you want to add more than one attachments use a list.
     """
     msg.add_attachments(['python.png', 'README.rst'])
     mail.send_email(msg)